 We decided to reach out to Suj Legha, an experienced business coach and mentor, to ask for his take on setting goals for a successful year.

 “When you are more concerned with the goal you set than on the specifics of how you are going to accomplish it, or even whether it is realistic and achievable, you can set yourself up for failure”, says Suj.

 Rule 1: Commit to your resolutions, be realistic

 If you set the bar too high, you risk failing.
-Successful resolutions start with a strong commitment to make a change.
+Successful resolutions start with a strong planning and commitment to making a change.
 To succeed, you must believe that you can accomplish what you set out to and that belief is bolstered by the unwavering support you give yourself.